We are United Way of Etowah County.

 United Way has a long tradition of using your donations wisely, and we are trusted leaders when it comes to service.
 United Way makes an impact on issues that concern you, right here in your own community.
-We serve the people of Etowah County.
-The many municipalities are the Cities of Altoona, Attalla, Gadsden, Glencoe, Hokes Bluff, Mountainboro, Rainbow City, Reese City, Ridgeville, Sardis City, Southside, and Walnut Grove.
+We proudly serve all people of Etowah County.
+The many municipalities include the cities of Altoona, Attalla, Gadsden, Glencoe, Hokes Bluff, Mountainboro, Rainbow City, Reese City, Ridgeville, Sardis City, Southside, and Walnut Grove.

 Currently, 27 member-agencies - providing over 50 services/programs - receive financial support.
-United Way works in partnership with the agencies, organizations, local business and government to help advance the common good by focusing on Education, Financial Stability, Health, and providing a Safety Net.
+United Way works in partnership with the agencies, organizations, local business and government to help advance the common good by focusing on Education, Health, and Financial Stability.

 United Way of Etowah County will continually strive to be a model of diversity and inclusion.
 The United Way of Etowah County’s Board of Directors, staff, agencies, partners and volunteers will make it a priority to be representative of the many faces and walks of life which proudly make up Etowah County.
 Together, we genuinely demonstrate the principles of diversity and inclusion which enrich our community.

 For more information about our commitment to Diversity, Equity, and Inclusion, please click HERE.

 As you can see at the top of this page, United Way of Etowah County was recently awarded the 2022 Gold Seal of Transparency with Candid!
 The GuideStar Seal is the most widely adopted symbol of transparency in the U.S. social sector.
 According to an article from Candid, only about 5 percent of the more than 1.7 million nonprofits registered with the IRS have earned a Seal.
 Of this select group, only 20 percent have earned Gold.
 This shows what an honor it is us to have earned the coveted Gold Seal, and we could not have done this without all of our supporters, volunteers, and donors.